 - If a nearby HVAC appliance (e.g. swamp cooler) is running, it could pull in the carbon monoxide gases from the chimney/flue and push them into the house’s air.

-A chimney should be 3 feet above the roof and 2 feet above any point within 10 feet (see diagram A).
+A chimney should be 3 feet above the roof and 2 feet above any point within 10 feet (diagram above).
 Some flues can be shorter.
-For example a 12-inch diameter or smaller B-vent can be 1-foot above the roof deck, but a 12-inch diameter or larger B-vent or an L-vent should be 2-feet above the roof and 2-feet above any point withing 10-feet.
+For example a 12-inch diameter or smaller B-vent can be 1-foot above the roof deck.
+However, a 12-inch diameter or larger B-vent or an L-vent should be 2-feet above the roof and 2-feet above any point withing 10-feet.
 Other factors may require these heights be raised.
 L-vents and B-vents are metal flues rated to handle high temperature gases (570 degrees F and 480 degrees F respectively).

 In the case of the example image below, the local gas company technician, when they came to turn on the gas, disabled the water heater until the vent could be raised to a proper and safe height.

 A home inspector may call out the height of a flue even if it meets the manufacturer’s recommendations.
 A qualified contractor may then be brought in to agree or disagree with the home inspector’s recommendation.
-This is done out of a concern for safety and it may be considered an upgrade rather than a defect needing correction.
+This is done out for safety and may be considered an upgrade rather than a defect needing correction.